andrew/ultimate-awesome/README.md

 - [Awesome-NLP-Resources](https://github.com/Robofied/Awesome-NLP-Resources) - This repository contains landmark research papers in Natural Language Processing that came out in this century.
 - [Awesome-Person-Re-Identification](https://github.com/FDU-VTS/Awesome-Person-Re-Identification) - Awesome Person Re-Identification.
 - [awesome-age](https://github.com/FiloSottile/awesome-age) - A collection of projects and resources in the age file encryption ecosystem.
+- [awesome-manim](https://github.com/ManimCommunity/awesome-manim) - A database with many Manim users and content creators.
 - [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [awesome-world](https://github.com/planetopendata/awesome-world) - A collection of awesome world  (countries, cities, codes, flags, languages, latitude/longitude, etc.) datasets.
 - [awesome-decentralized-papers](https://github.com/xasos/awesome-decentralized-papers) - Influential papers in decentralized systems (cryptocurrencies, contracts, consensus, etc.).